brunch/brunch-guide/content/en/chapter11-plugins.md

 }
 ```

-The `peerDependencies` part is optional (it's even on its way to deprecation), but I like it…  On the other hand, it's an informal convention that Brunch plugins should track the major and minor version numbers of the Brunch they're compatible with.
-So if you don't try for compatibility below Brunch 1.7, your plugin version should start at 1.7, for instance.
+The `peerDependencies` part is optional (it’s even on its way to deprecation), but I like it…  On the other hand, it’s an informal convention that Brunch plugins should track the major and minor version numbers of the Brunch they’re compatible with.
+So if you don’t try for compatibility below Brunch 1.7, your plugin version should start at 1.7, for instance.

-Because we didn't specify a `main` property in our package file, Node will assume that the module's entry point file is `index.js`.
+Because we didn’t specify a `main` property in our package file, Node will assume that the module’s entry point file is `index.js`.
 We also know that a Brunch plugin is a constructor with a `prototype` equipped with several specific properties, that we mentioned earlier in this chapter:

   * `brunchPlugin` must be `true`;
   * `type`, `extension` or `pattern` can be used to filter down the files that should trigger processing;